grondag/brocade-connect/README.md

 # Brocade Connections

+## This is now a [sub-project of Brocade](https://github.com/grondag/brocade/tree/master/brocade-connect).
+This repo will eventually be archived.

 This is a library for Minecraft mods using the Fabric toolchain.
 It is meant to be distributed as a nested jar and introduces no additional dependencies.

 The library functions are relative to a central block and the 26 neighbor blocks immediately adjacent to it.
 For the "block neighborhood" the library offers: